 Let’s think about our three characters.
 First the organic-loving hippy.

-Organic farming has a specific definition but perhaps it can be summarised by a general rejection of technology for production.
+Organic farming has a specific definition but perhaps it can be summarised by a general rejection of technology for food production.
 If we didn’t have accelerating inflation, I suspect more people would favor organic farming.
 Sure, many would still opt for our current conventional food suppliers (especially those escaping poverty), but with a lower cost of living, families would have more left-over wealth which could be used for more expensive food options.
 This is in contrast with the current sad reality that consuming a purely organic diet is generally available only to the wealthy.
 Putting the debate of organic benefit aside, consumers should be free to choose this option given it was once the only option (before the Industrial Revolution).
-So, if one wants to see a greener world, they should be advocating to free our second hypothetical character, the business owner, from the shackles of modern central banking inflation.
+So, if one wants to see a greener world, they should be advocating to free our second hypothetical character, the business owner, from the shackles of modern central bank inflation.
 If the entrepreneur doesn’t have to worry about a perpetual increase in costs, they will have less reason to reduce quality or implement technology as Band-Aid fixes.

 As another example, imagine how cheaper labour, caused by a lower cost of living, would encourage waste recyclers to compete with big mining multinationals selling metals and other raw materials.
 With less dependence on technology, we can see that there would be less need to “get with the times”.
 More emphasis on experience and labour.
 Less on change and improvement which is good news for our hypothetical retiree.

 A free market: